-3.1 Enforcing the Code
+3.1 Enforcing of the Code

-- 3.1.1 The enforcing of the Code must be supervised by the Ethical Committee which must be responsible to the General Meeting of AIFP.
-Expert advice may be sought externally by the Ethical Committee in deciding as to whether or not a breach of the Code has occurred. - 3.1.2 Under meeting conditions specified herein, the Ethical Committee may submit a proposal for expelling the Member from AIFP to the Supervisory Board. - 3.1.3 Subject to the Ethical Committee's proposal, the Supervisory Board may submit a proposal for expelling the Member from AIFP to the General Meeting. - 3.1.4 Unless otherwise provided herein, the terms and expressions contained herein must have the meaning defined or assigned to them in the Code.
+- 3.1.1 The enforcing of the Code shall be supervised by the Ethical Committee which shall be responsible to the General Meeting of AIFP.
+Expert advice may be sought externally by the Ethical Committee in reaching a decision as to whether or not a breach of the Code has occurred. - 3.1.2 Unless otherwise provided herein, the terms and expressions contained herein shall have the meaning defined or assigned to them in the Code.